Gather online support

 You can also make use of time-saving tools to communicate with members through large-scale emails or postings to bulletin boards.

 Posting pictures and audio from your event on social networking sites is a great way to arouse interest and recruit more members.

 A study by McKinsey (2007) has found that only 3-6% of users generate content on the net and the other 97% consume it.
 Although there seems to be a lot of information on the net, you will be one of the few (percentage wise) creating your own videos or blog.

 When you work online, you can share ideas and ask for help from people who you would never normally meet but may have had similar experiences.
 It gives you the chance to communicate directly with other campaigners and groups by email and setting up discussion groups through MySpace, Facebook or the Idealist.

 Idealist (new window) is an interactive site run by the non-profit organisation, Action Without Borders.
 On the site, people and organisations around the world can exchange resources and ideas, locate opportunities and supporters.

 No, it’s not a virus that will attack your computer.
 Viral marketing is a technique where you spread information by ‘word-of-mouth’.
 For example, you forward emails to your friends who in turn forward it to their friends.

 Viral marketing can be about promotion or social awareness.
 Your message gets out there to as many people as possible through the cumulative power of social networking.

 Just remember when sending a mass email to put the email addresses in the ‘BCC’ rather than the ‘TO’ field.
 You don’t want to disclose everyone’s email.
 It looks unprofessional and there are serious privacy issues to consider.

-You can have several listservs by categorising your email addresses in groups.
-For example, you could create a listserv with all your media contacts, so when you send a press release all you have to do is click on the listserv called media and type it in the BCC field.
+You can have several mailing lists by categorising your different contacts.
+For example, you could create a mailing list with all your media contacts, so when you send a press release all you have to do is use your "media" mailing list.